Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The Cohen-Lenstra heuristics

 If we replace $\mathbb{Q}$ by $\mathbb{F}_q(t)$, there is a fair amount of work (\cite{Achter, Washington}) on the different problem (with no obvious analog over a number field) in which we fix the discriminant degree and take a limit as $q \ra \infty$.

 Let $\F_q$ be a finite field, and let $K = \F_q(t)$.
-Let $\ell$ be an odd prime not dividing $q$, $A$ a finite abelian $\ell$-group, and where the second factor acts as $-1$ on $A$.
+Let $\ell$ be an odd prime not dividing $q$, let $A$ be a nontrivial finite abelian $\ell$-group, and define where the nontrivial element of $\Z/2\Z$ acts on $A$ by inversion.
 Let $c$ be the conjugacy class in $G$ consisting of all involutions.
-The pair $(G,c)$ is nonsplitting by Lemma~\ref{le:dihedralnonsplitting}.
-We write simply $\mathbf{X}_n$ for the Hurwitz scheme $\CHn_n^c \times \mathbb{F}_q$ that parameterizes tame $G$-covers of the affine line, all of whose ramification is of type $c$.
+Then $c$ generates $G$.
+Moreover, the pair $(G,c)$ is non-splitting by Lemma~\ref{le:dihedralnon-splitting}.
+For brevity, we write simply $\mathbf{X}_n$ for the Hurwitz scheme $\Hn_{G,n}^c \times_{\Spec(R)} \Spec \mathbb{F}_q$ that parameterizes (\S \ref{hurnotn}, \S \ref{hurnotn2}) tame $G$-covers of the affine line, branched at $n$ points, all of whose ramification is of type $c$.

-If $L$ is any extension of $K$, write $C_L$ for the unique smooth and proper curve over $\F_q$ with function field $L$.